bixb922/crank-organ/README.md

 The crank moves the bellows.
 The air is pumped into a reservoir, which connects to the windchest with the pipes.
 A single pipe is shown, but usually a crank organ has anywhere between 15 and 100 or more pipes.
 Under the foot of the pipe is a electromagnetical valve (a solenoid valve).
 The microcontroller stores a MIDI files that have the exact time each note starts and stops, and energizes the solenoid through a driver (a electrical current amplifier).
 The solenoid opens the airflow at the foot of the pipe, air enters the pipe and vibrates, producing sound.

+Here you can see my homemade crank organ: https://www.youtube.com/@bixb922.
+This crank organ gave origin to the electronics and software solution in this repository.
+The organ has 48 pipes: 35 bourdon pipes and 13 piccolo pipes.
+It has a crank sensor, microphone for tuning and a touch button.
+It has 4 electronic registers and a button to change the playback speed.
+Currently I have about 500 MIDI files in the organ.

 This repository has a complete hardware and software solution for these devices of mechanical music.
 This diagram shows how this system works:

 ![diagram](diagram.png)